luxfi/cli/cmd/commands.md

 ### relayer

-The relayer command suite provides a collection of tools for deploying and configuring an ICM relayers.
+The relayer command suite provides a collection of tools for deploying and configuring an Warp relayers.

 **Usage:**
 ```bash